 Rasmussen College makes working in the healthcare sector affordable by offering a health informatics online degree bachelors program.

 Thanks to Rasmussen’s accelerated online college degree programs, you can get a bachelor’s degree in Health Information Management in just a year and a half.
 The program is extremely flexible and allows students to choose between entirely online courses, classes on campus, or a blended approach.
 Courses are in-depth and focus on training that will enable you to manage technologically advanced medical systems.
 Students should have prior academic experience before applying to the program, but those who don’t can get started through one of Rasmussen’s other top online college degrees, such as Medical Billing and Coding or Health Information Technology.
 Graduates find careers with a diverse range of companies – from the MayoClinic to the Red Cross – with notable success.
-In fact, 90% of 2012 and 2013 graduates currently report working in their desired field of study or continuing their education.
+In fact, 90% of recent graduates currently report working in their desired field of study or continuing their education.

 6. Franklin University